Overview

 RLSolver consists of three key components:

-- Environments: GPU-based massively parallel simulation for CO problems.
+- Environments: GPU-based massively parallel environments for CO problems.

-We design two competition tasks to promote GPU-powered RL optimization:
+We design two tasks to promote GPU-powered RL optimization:

 - Ising Model Ground-State Estimation via MCMC-based RL

-We welcome researchers, students, and practitioners from optimization, RL, or GPU computing communities to participate!
+We welcome researchers, students, and practitioners from optimization, operations research (OR), RL/ML, or GPU computing communities to participate!

 Tasks